Who Dat (JT Money song)

 "Who Dat" is the lead single released from JT Money's debut album, Pimpin' on Wax.
 It features a verse from rapper Solé.

 Produced by Christopher "Tricky" Stewart (His first produced single), "Who Dat" became a huge hit, making it to number 5 on the Billboard Hot 100 and to date is JT Money's only solo hit.
 On September 30, 1999, "Who Dat" was certified Gold by the RIAA; it ultimately sold 900,000 copies.

 Later in the year, JT Money, Solé and Stewart collaborated on another top-40 single entitled, "4, 5, 6", which appeared on Solé's album, Skin Deep.

+The song was used and included in the film's soundtrack Bully.